fbn776/Bingo/README.md

 And at the same time I was searching for my next side project.
 I knew I had to use websockets for this and I haven't used websockets before.
 So I thought this would be very interesting and it was.

-When I cam back to my room I created a mono repo with the backend and frontend.
+When I came back to my room I created a mono repo with the backend and frontend.
 Initialized the frontend with react and backend in express.
 Both using typescript.
 Progress was very slow (was preoccupied with other things) I worked on this on mostly on the weekends.